Thynix/ng-openstv/README.md

   Likely not particularly worth it to bother.
 * Ignore withdrawn candidates during tabulation.
 * Support tabulating elections for multiple seats.
+* https://pypi.org/project/strictyaml/ as an alternative to BLT (load to BLT class for easier-to-write election descriptions)
 * Detect non- https://electionscience.org/library/monotonicity/
 * Add BLT undervote and overvote support (just represent as `None`s?)
 Or don't bother.